5l1v3r1/bin-dfa/README.md

 # bin-dfa

-This is a Clojure program which runs simple discrete finite automata.
+This is a Clojure program which runs deterministic finite automata.

 I am experimenting with Lisp.
 This is the first useful program I have written in it, so excuse any serious flaws with my code.